tarunsinghdev/covid-tracker/README.md

 ## ⭐️ Features

 - One tap tracking.
-- Detailed tracking via Map and graph.
+- Dynamic tracking with Map and graph.

 ## 💻 Tech Stack